 Appropriately done, cleaning the pool will become a habit for you.
 If your pool is huge, you can make it a family activity or rotate the duties, so nobody has to spend too much time, too often, cleaning the pool.

 Still, sound like too much work?
 Consider hiring a pool service that will do it all for you.
+I cover the pros and cons of hiring a service in my article on DIYing or going with a pro.
 Be sure to avoid the most common pool maintenance mistakes too.

 Daily Maintenance Tasks